-For ten years, Alex has taught design and led research initiatives at Carnegie Mellon University, where he is an alumnus of the School of Design and Department of English.
-His graduate thesis examined new applications of design at The New York Times during their transformation to digital platforms.
-From 2009 to 2016, he was a faculty member in the School of Design and Department of Information Systems and in 2017 stepped down and took a position as adjunct faculty at the Human-Computer Interaction Institute.
+For over ten years, Alex taught design and led research initiatives at Carnegie Mellon University, where he is an alumnus of the School of Design and Department of English.
+From 2009 to 2016, he was a faculty member in the School of Design and Department of Information Systems and in 2017 served as adjunct faculty at the Human-Computer Interaction Institute.

 For much of his time at Carnegie Mellon, he was based in Doha, Qatar heading an undergraduate track that blended design, architecture, the humanities, and technology at the university’s groundbreaking Middle East campus.
 While there, he co-founded the Interaction Design Association’s first chapter in the region, IxDA Doha.

 As a professor, his research centered around the design of products, services, and environments through human-centered methods.
 He has taught studio courses in these domains as well as design theory courses in the context of systems and human experience.
 His grant-funded research has been supported by Google, The National Science Foundation, Bill & Melinda Gates Foundation, Heinz Endowments, Innovation Works, and Qatar Foundation.